techgaun-np/devtools-site/README.md

-Moved elsewhere instead of gh pages
+- Moved elsewhere instead of gh pages
+- this repo serves as place to file issues on [devtools](https://devtools.techgaun.com)